Warning: Spoilers, to the extent a movie of this nature can be spoiled, follow

 Discussion with Charlotte, who smiles and fake laughs at everything, and with Miranda, who wants to make sure that Carrie is “being smart here.”
 Yeah, Big is buying “real estate heaven” for his girlfriend, spending untold amounts of money, and you want to make sure Carrie is the one “being smart here”?
 Carrie responds appropriately, telling them to please not feel concern but jealousy, because that’s what good friends should feel about each other’s success.

 Samantha appears magically on the street and they have a forced and fake reunion.
 To this point, mostly wooden acting.
-But let’s not forget that the script has been bad, too, and even the best actor can only work with what he’s given.
+But let’s not forget that the script has been bad, too, and even the best actress can only work with what she’s given.

 Samantha lusts pathetically over a piece of flower ring jewelry at auction.
 “I work hard.
 I deserve this,” says Samantha, bidding more for the ring than some people make in a year.
 In the director’s commentary, the director says he hears this phrase more than any other from women.
 Wow, that’s pitiful.
 What’s worse: He thinks it’s true.
 They do work hard, they do deserve this.
 The sense of entitlement here is appalling.